D8-X/d8x-cli/README.md

 step is manual due to the fact that database instance provisioning very slow on linode and usually takes around 30 minutes.

+**Note** that at the time of writing this documentation (2023 October), Linode has disabled option to create new managed databases.
+Therefore, you might need to use external Postgres database which you can either provision yourself or use an external database provider.
+Don't forget to update your database's security policies to allow access from all of the provisioned servers ip addresses.

 For AWS provider - RDS Postgres instance will be provisioned automatically.
 You will be able to automatically create new databases for history and referral services.
 Database credentials will be stored in `aws_rds_postgres.txt` file.